illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

 ### Extensions
 You can also install extensions and add it to your workspace.
-You can install extensions by clicking on the extensions tab in the left manu pane and then search your desired extension and click on intsall.
+You can install extensions by clicking on the extensions tab in the left menu pane and then search your desired extension and click on install.

 !['extension-symbol'](images/extension-symbol.png)